Mek Nimr: Egyptian expedition

 During the Egyptian invasion of Sudan, Nimr was forced to accept the Egyptian-Turkish rule by submitting to Isma'il Kamil Pasha's army on 28 March 1821.
 He also joined Isma'il's campaign against the Sennar sultanate.

 After this campaign, Isma'il retired to Shendi, but paid the sixty year-old Mek Nimr no courtesy.
 When he demanded a tribute of slaves and money, Nimr refused.
 This led to a confrontation, in which Isma'il struck the king.
 A few hours later, Nimr attacked Isma'il's camp, setting it ablaze and burning Isma'il with it.
 Nimr also had all Egyptian forces killed and ambushed their cavalry that arrived two days later.

 Later, Isma'il's successor, Defterdar Muhammad Bey Khusraw led a revenge campaign on the Ja'alin.
 Many of them, including Mek Nimr, were forced into exile.

+According to Anton von Prokesch-Osten Nimr owned a suit of armour, consisting of mail and a cuirass and featuring a golden inscription that read "I am Nemr, lord of all these tribes.
+My strength is superior to everyone.
+Who doubts, shall come."
+(Note: "Ich bin Nemr, Fürst aller dieser Stämme.
+Meine Stärke ist Jedem überlegen.
+Wer zweifelt, komme.")

 Recognition

 A street in downtown Khartoum is named after him, leading up to El Mek Nimr Bridge since its opening in 2007.